 ...and what happens when you make an official complaint?

-At Wakefield College, we want to investigate your complaint but to do that properly we need you to provide us with full details of the problem including:
+To investigate your complaint properly we need you to provide us with full details of the problem including:

-There are a number of ways to submit your complaint:
+There are a number of ways to submit your complaint.
+You can:

 - Email your complaint to complaints@HeartofYorkshire.ac.uk.

-- Complete a complaints form, available from reception
+- Complete a complaints form, available from the reception at any site.

 Wakefield WF1 2DH

-If we consider your complaint to be a formal complaint, it will be acknowledged in writing within three working days of receipt.
-We will tell you the name and job title of the person who is investigating your complaint and they will respond to you within ten working days.
+Your complaint will be acknowledged by email or letter within three working days starting the day after the date of receipt of your complaint.
+In our acknowledgement, we will tell you the name and job title of the person who is investigating your complaint and the date by which we will respond to you.

 Wakefield WF1 2DH